“On the Subway” Poem by Sharon Olds Essay

 …life he could take so easily and / break across his knee like a stick the way his / own back is being broken (Sharon Olds)

-This moment can be analyzed as the climax of the poem, while the narrator demonstrated the result of white power in black cruelty and violence formation.
+This moment can be analyzed as the climax of the poem, while the narrator demonstrates the result of white power in black cruelty and violence formation.
 The concepts of aggression and repression are depicted as the barriers between two nations on their way to common dreams of peace and unity.

-It is necessary to underline the fact that Sharon Olds managed to highlight the theme of social repression, racial prejudices and class inequality via contradiction of the representatives of different genders and origins.
+It is necessary to underline the fact that Sharon Olds managed to highlight the theme of social repression, racial prejudices, and class inequality via contradiction of the representatives of different genders and origins.
 Closing the poem demonstrates human isolation resulting in loneliness and cruelty to each other.
 The final lines of the poem are the reflection of contemporary feelings of black people suffering prejudices throughout the world.

-Rod of his soul that at birth was dark and / fluid and rich as the heart of a seedling / ready to thrust up into any available light (Sharon Olds)
+Rod of his soul that at birth was dark and / fluid and rich as the heart of a seedling/ready to thrust up into any available light (Sharon Olds)

 Conclusion

-Much stress was given to social awareness on the basis of symbolism and imagery techniques which helped to show the contrast, intercultural, racial and class, being one of the central modern obstacles to harmony and mutual understanding.
+Much stress was given to social awareness on the basis of symbolism and imagery techniques which helped to show the contrast, intercultural, racial, and class, being one of the central modern obstacles to harmony and mutual understanding.

 Cite This paper